+1. First Check That:

+- Thru-hull valve is open

+- Power is on.
+If you have an AC system both the AC power and the DC control voltage to the unit needs to be on.

+- Manual/Auto Run Switch in "Auto" Position

-- 1. First Check That: - Thru-hull valve is open - Run Manual/ Run Auto/ Flush Manual Switch in "Run Auto" Position - Domestic fresh water pressure system must be on
+- Manual/Auto Flush Switch in "Auto" Position

+- Domestic fresh water system must be on